Detailed balance, local detailed balance, and global potential for stochastic chemical reaction networks: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{result4}] Let $\eta_1\rightarrow\eta_2\rightarrow\cdots\rightarrow\eta_L\rightarrow\eta_1$ be an arbitrary cycle in $E_V$.
 We first prove that there is a one-to-one correspondence between the transitions in the cycle.
 Since $\omega_1,\cdots,\omega_r$ are linearly independent, for each $1\leq p \leq r$, the number of transitions resulting from the reaction vector $\omega_p$ in the cycle must be equal to the number of transitions resulting from the reaction vector $-\omega_p$.
 Otherwise, the reaction vector $\omega_p$ can be linearly expressed by other reaction vectors in $V(\mathcal{R})$.
 This contradicts the fact that the elements in $V(\mathcal{R})$ are linearly independent.

 We then pair the transitions resulting from the reaction vector $\omega_p$ with the transitions resulting from the reaction vector $-\omega_p$ in the following manner.
 First, we project the cycle onto the one-dimensional line spanned by $\omega_p$, as illustrated in Fig. \ref{decomposition}.
+Note that the projection mentioned here means oblique projection rather than orthogonal projection (suppose that $\omega_1,\cdots,\omega_r$ are linearly independent vectors; if a vector $\omega$ can be linearly expressed by $\omega_1,\cdots,\omega_r$ as $\omega = a_1\omega_1+\cdots+a_r\omega_r$, then the (oblique) projection of $\omega$ onto the direction of $\omega_p$ is simply defined as $a_p\omega_p$).
 The image of the projection onto the one-dimensional line is still a cycle and only the transitions resulting from $\pm\omega_p$ exist in the projected cycle.
-Second, we decompose the transitions in the projected cycle into multiple different floors and we pair each transition with one of its reversed transitions located on the same floor, as depicted in Fig. \ref{decomposition}.
+Second, we decompose the transitions in the projected cycle into multiple floors and we pair each transition with one of its reversed transitions located on the same floor, as depicted in Fig. \ref{decomposition}.
 This is always possible since the number of transitions resulting from $\omega_p$ on each floor must be equal to that resulting from $-\omega_p$.
 Based on this method, each transition

 can be paired with a transition

 for some integers $\xi_1,\cdots,\xi_r$.
 Obviously, this method establishes a one-to-one correspondence between the transitions in the cycle.
 Applying Lemma \ref{tool2} to the paired transitions yields